 In order to capitalize on both their burgeoning population and academic prowess, the Iowa Student Loan organization has recently launched the Come 2 Iowa scholarship for students across the farther Midwest.
 In order to be eligible, students must reside in Illinois, Minnesota, Missouri, Nebraska, South Dakota, or Wisconsin, the states that surround Iowa, and plan to attend college within the state.
 The program offers five $1,000 scholarships.

-The Midwest, dismissed by many as “flyover country,” is one of the aviation capitals of the nation, with several blossoming pilots coming to the region to hone their skills, drawn to the wide-open skies and scenic views.
+The Midwest, dismissed by many as “flyover country,” is one of the aviation capitals of the nation.
+Several blossoming pilots come to the region to hone their skills, drawn to the wide-open skies and scenic views.
 The Meisinger Learn to Fly scholarship, named for former pilot Dan L. Meisinger, honors its namesake’s sixty-three years in aviation by providing an opportunity for students to be educated in flight training.

 While the Illinois-based program is technically open to students from all over the country, significant preference is given to those who apply from the nearby states of Kansas and Missouri.
 In fact, a majority of the scholarship’s recent recipients have come from the Midwest region.
 The winner, who must come recommended by an aviation professional, is awarded $2,500 to be used expressly on flight education.